Google Search: Possible misuse of search results

-FTC fines

-In 2012, the US Federal Trade Commission fined Google US$22.5 million for violating their agreement not to violate the privacy of users of Apple's Safari web browser.
-The FTC was also continuing to investigate if Google's favoring of their own services in their search results violated antitrust regulations.
+Payments to Apple

+In a November 2023 disclosure, during the ongoing antitrust trial against Google, an economics professor at the University of Chicago revealed that Google pays Apple 36% of all search advertising revenue generated when users access Google through the Safari browser.
+This revelation reportedly caused Google's lead attorney to cringe visibly.
+The revenue generated from Safari users has been kept confidential, but the 36% figure suggests that it is likely in the tens of billions of dollars.

+Both Apple and Google have argued that disclosing the specific terms of their search default agreement would harm their competitive positions.
+However, the court ruled that the information was relevant to the antitrust case and ordered its disclosure.
+This revelation has raised concerns about the dominance of Google in the search engine market and the potential anticompetitive effects of its agreements with Apple.

 Big data and human bias

 Google search engine robots are programmed to use algorithms that understand and predict human behavior.
 The book, Race After Technology: Abolitionist Tools for the New Jim Code by Ruha Benjamin talks about human bias as a behavior that the Google search engine can recognize.
-In 2016, some users google searched "three Black teenagers" and images of criminal mugshots of young African American teenagers came up.
+In 2016, some users Google searched "three Black teenagers" and images of criminal mugshots of young African American teenagers came up.
 Then, the users searched "three White teenagers" and were presented with photos of smiling, happy teenagers.
 They also searched for "three Asian teenagers", and very revealing photos of Asian girls and women appeared.
 Benjamin concluded that these results reflect human prejudice and views on different ethnic groups.
 A group of analysts explained the concept of a racist computer program: "The idea here is that computers, unlike people, can't be racist but we're increasingly learning that they do in fact take after their makers ...
 Some experts believe that this problem might stem from the hidden biases in the massive piles of data that the algorithms process as they learn to recognize patterns ... reproducing our worst values".

+Monopoly ruling

+On August 5, 2024, Google lost a lawsuit which started in 2020 in D.C.
+Circuit Court, with Judge Amit Mehta finding that the company had an illegal monopoly over Internet search.
+This monopoly was held to be in violation of Section 2 of the Sherman Act.
+Google has said it will appeal the ruling, though they did propose to loosen search deals with Apple and others requiring them to set Google as the default search engine.